 Justin Timberlake is afraid of spiders.

 “Your film “Gold Rush” is understood by everyone in the world, and I am sure that you will become a great person.
-Einstein".
+Einstein.”

 Chaplin replied:

-Marilyn Monroe's bra sold for $14,000 at auction.
+Marilyn Monroe's used bra sold at auction for $14,000.

 The national flag of Italy was designed by Napoleon Bonaparte.